Hobart Bypass: Improve the relative attractiveness of buses on the existing road network

-Macquarie St Bus Lane
+Macquarie Street bus lane

-In early 2018 the Department of State Growth released a report drafted together with Jacobs Consultants to widen the Southern Outlet by one lane through the Macquarie St and Davey St intersections and to add a lane to Macquarie St from Elboden St to Murray St. Under the proposal, Macquarie St would become one-way between Elboden St and Murray St, and the Southern Outlet and the new lane would be reserved for buses and left-turning traffic.
-The same report also featured designs for a fifth lane (a reversible lane) for the Southern Outlet from Mt Nelson to Davey St.
+In early 2018 the Department of State Growth released a report drafted together with Jacobs Solutions to widen the Southern Outlet by one lane through the Macquarie Street and Davey Street intersections and to add a lane to Macquarie Street from Elboden Street to Murray Street.
+Under the proposal, Macquarie Street would become one-way between Elboden Street and Murray Street, and the Southern Outlet and the new lane would be reserved for buses and left-turning traffic.
+The same report also featured designs for a fifth lane (a reversible lane) for the Southern Outlet from Mount Nelson to Davey Street.